mullerdavid/ctf_writeups/cyberquest24/Online_Web_Ask_Beebo/WRITEUP.md

 ![](screenshots/3.png)

-The underelying xml structure and content can be slowly recovered with various queries or tools like `xcat`.
+The underlying xml structure and content can be slowly recovered with various queries or tools like `xcat`.

 A more simpler method is just query for the flag format.